wonsang/nonfractal/README.md

 This toolbox was designed to work from MATLAB version 7.7 (R2008b) to the latest version with the Statistics toolbox.
 You can install this toolbox as follows.
 1. Place all files of this toolbox at any directory, and add all sub-directories to the MATLAB paths.
 2. The wmtsa toolbox should be installed a priori.
 It can be downloaded from http://www.atmos.washington.edu/~wmtsa/ for free.
 3. Try to run the demo script "bfn_demo_nonfractal".
+This demo shows an example of estimating nonfractal connectivity of a resting state fMRI BOLD signals of the rat brain using the maximum likelihood estimator.

 ## Functions
 Let X be a NxQ matrix of Q time series with length N. It might be a set of BOLD signals corresponding to multiple ROIs of the brain which was extracted from DICOM images.
 Then, the function "bfn_mfin_ml" estimates the Hurst exponent and covariance matrix of short memory in multivariate time series using the maximum likelihood method as follows.